 Dr M.C.
 Joseph was awarded a grant of about 1000 British Pounds by the Commonwealth Scholarship Commission through its Alumni Community Engagement Fund 2019-2020 to organize an educational seminar on 'Demystifying the Sexual Offenses and Domestic Violence Act (SODV) 2018: Empowering University of Eswatini Students to Empower their Communities' in commemoration of the International Women's Day.

-which is sponsored by Google.
+Dr. S.G.
+Fashoto won the Black in AI travel award which is sponsored by Google.
 This was held at the Vancouver Convention Center, Vancouver, Canada between 8th to 15th December, 2019.